What to Know About Hepatitis C Treatment

 Are the benefits worth the risks?
 Treatment most often has few risks.
 But you should talk with your healthcare provider about the risks for you.

 Do you plan to have a baby soon?
-HCV can pass from mother to baby during birth.
+HCV can pass from birth parent to baby during birth.
 You may want to try to prevent this by getting treatment.
-But medicines used to treat HCV can cause problems during pregnancy.
-If you are planning to have a baby soon, this will likely affect your hepatitis C treatment plans.
-Talk with your healthcare provider.
+It's a good idea to treat HCV before you get pregnant.
+It's not known yet if the new medicines used to treat HCV can cause problems during pregnancy.
+Be sure you have a negative pregnancy test before starting any treatment.
+If you're planning to have a baby soon, this will likely affect your hepatitis C treatment plans.
+Talk with your provider.

 Which medicine is best?
 Your provider will talk with you about your health history and other medicines you take.
 This will help you both decide which treatment is best and how long you take it.